 Lastly, we found on You Tube with Jeanne Robertson explaining why you “Don’t Send a Man to the Grocery Store.”
 (You’ll notice that she calls her husband “Left Brain” —meaning that he approaches life in a more logical and analytical way.)
 ENJOY!!!

-This has been a less serious Marriage Insight, but hey!
-“Laughter is good medicine”… We hope you will love each other well, laugh often, and pass joy on to others :)
+We admit that this has been a less serious Marriage Insight, but hey!
+“Laughter is good medicine.” … We hope you will love each other well, laugh often, and pass joy on to others :)

 Cindy and Steve Wright